1npo/nwsc/README.md

 - Explore the data with a pretty [Textual](https://textual.textualize.io) interface
 - Pretty-print data with [Rich](https://rich.readthedocs.io/en/latest/)
 - Print weather strings that can be piped to other tools (such as [i3status](https://i3wm.org/i3status/))
-- Export data to various repositories for analytics or reporting:
+- Export data to various repositories for analytics, reporting, or use by other applications:
   - CSV
   - JSON
   - SQLite